sibidev/algorand-starter-kit/README.md

 Now you want to start automating the data access.
 Instead of setting up an own node to fetch all the data and offer an interface, you can instead query an instance of the [Algorand Indexer](https://developer.algorand.org/docs/get-details/indexer/).
 The indexer offers a [REST API](https://developer.algorand.org/docs/rest-apis/indexer/) to search and filter Algorand blockchain data.
 For easier access, you can use one of the SDK client interfaces (for JavaScript, Python, Java and Go) to access the Indexer.

-To make your life easier, we operate our own Indexer instance that you can directly use to get going.
-The indexer is availble under

-* Testnet Data - `131.159.14.109:8980`
-* Mainnet Data - `131.159.14.109:8981`

 #### Development of SmartContracts